x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/datacenter-switchovers.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: ac208c12-04d0-4809-bacd-72478ff14983
-description: "Summary: How to plan for, and then perform, a datacenter switchover in Exchange Server 2016 or 2019."
+description: "Summary: How to plan for, and then perform, a datacenter switchover in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Datacenter switchovers